 Even if you can take the time off, there are still some restrictions that apply to private and public sector workplaces.
 The FMLA rules would not apply to anyone with the following conditions:

-- If your place of employment has less than 50 workers
+- If the number of employees at your place of employment is less than 50

 - If you have not worked 1,250 hours in a year

 - If you haven’t been with your current company for at least a year